AdobeDocs/experience-platform.en/help/data-prep/mapping-set.md

 ## Next steps

-This document provided detailed information about mapping sets.
-By reading this document, you should now understand how mapping sets are constructed, including how to configure individual mappings within the mapping set.
+By reading this document, you should now understand how mapping sets are constructed, including how to configure individual mappings within a mapping set.
 For more information on other Data Prep features, please read the [Data Prep overview](./home.md).
 To learn how to use mapping sets within the Data Prep API, please read the [Data Prep developer guide](./api/overview.md).